WhitmanCS370/sp24-lab2/README.md

 Write your answers to the questions below.

 * What were the main ideas from each chapter?
+We both felt that chapter two was pretty confusing because of the naming conventions and the usage of list and dictionaries to mimic class structure.
+Chapter Four was easier to understand and covered a usage of a pattern in a very object oriented approach.
 * What questions did you have about the material in the chapters?
-What did you find confusing?
+What did you find confusing? why mimic classes with dictionaries and lists?